4forces/CI-MS2-project2/README.md

 #### Landing Page and Navbar
 **1. Click on "LET'S GO!" button**
-&nbsp;&nbsp;&nbsp; Expected result: Page scrolls to Films selection section.
+Expected result: Page scrolls to Films selection section.
-**2. Click on "Films", "Characters" or "Books" on the navbar** &nbsp;&nbsp;&nbsp; Expected result: Page scrolls to Films the respective sections.
+**2. Click on "Films", "Characters" or "Books" on the navbar** Expected result: Page scrolls to Films the respective sections.
-**3. Click on "The Lord of the Rings" on the navbar** &nbsp;&nbsp;&nbsp; Expected result: Page scrolls back to landing page.
+**3. Click on "The Lord of the Rings" on the navbar** Expected result: Page scrolls back to landing page.
 **4. Scroll the page down to "Films", "Characters" and "Books" sections.**
-&nbsp;&nbsp;&nbsp; Expected result: The "Films", "Characters" and "Books" on the navbar light up when respective section is in viewport.
+Expected result: The "Films", "Characters" and "Books" on the navbar light up when respective section is in viewport.

 #### Films Page
-**Select a film and press the "GO!" button** &nbsp;&nbsp;&nbsp; Expected results:
+**Select a film and press the "GO!" button**
+Expected results:
-&nbsp;&nbsp;&nbsp; (a) Glowing spinner appears while retrieving data and generating results page &nbsp;&nbsp;&nbsp; (b) A new page with the film info is generated &nbsp;&nbsp;&nbsp; (c) Glowing spinner disappears &nbsp;&nbsp;&nbsp; (d) View port auto scrolls to the newly generated page
+(a) Glowing spinner appears while retrieving data and generating results page (b) A new page with the film info is generated
+(c) Glowing spinner disappears
+(d) View port auto scrolls to the newly generated page

 #### Character Search Page
 **1. Type in a character name in full and similiar casing as listed in the [list of searchable names](https://docs.google.com/spreadsheets/d/1k1FDWrv4nhs1EtJ8tgtxgK5ptsc2GxoAdIpfq1DAHos/edit?usp=sharing),  and press the "GO!" button**
-&nbsp;&nbsp;&nbsp; Expected results:
+Expected results:
-&nbsp;&nbsp;&nbsp; (a) Glowing spinner appears while retrieving data and generating results page &nbsp;&nbsp;&nbsp; (b) A new page with the character info and three random consecutive quotes are generated &nbsp;&nbsp;&nbsp; (c) Glowing spinner disappears &nbsp;&nbsp;&nbsp; (d) View port auto scrolls to newly generated page
+(a) Glowing spinner appears while retrieving data and generating results page (b) A new page with the character info and three random consecutive quotes are generated (c) Glowing spinner disappears
+(d) View port auto scrolls to newly generated page

 **2. Type in something that is not listed in [list of searchable names](https://docs.google.com/spreadsheets/d/1k1FDWrv4nhs1EtJ8tgtxgK5ptsc2GxoAdIpfq1DAHos/edit?usp=sharing), or leave the search bar blank blank**
-&nbsp;&nbsp;&nbsp; Expected results:
+Expected results:
-&nbsp;&nbsp;&nbsp; (a) Glowing spinner appears while attempting to retrieve data &nbsp;&nbsp;&nbsp; (b) A browser alert pops up prompting the user to enter the full name with correct casing &nbsp;&nbsp;&nbsp; (c) Upon clicking "ok" glowing spinner disappears &nbsp;&nbsp;&nbsp; (d) No data is retrieved, and hence no new page is generated due to errorneous user input
+(a) Glowing spinner appears while attempting to retrieve data (b) A browser alert pops up prompting the user to enter the full name with correct casing (c) Upon clicking "ok" glowing spinner disappears
+(d) No data is retrieved, and hence no new page is generated due to errorneous user input

 #### Books Page
-**Select a book and press the "GO!" button** &nbsp;&nbsp;&nbsp; Expected results:
+**Select a book and press the "GO!" button**
+Expected results:
-&nbsp;&nbsp;&nbsp; (a) Glowing spinner appears while retrieving data and generating results page &nbsp;&nbsp;&nbsp; (b) A new page with the book info is generated &nbsp;&nbsp;&nbsp; (c) Glowing spinner disappears &nbsp;&nbsp;&nbsp; (d) View port auto scrolls to the newly generated page
+(a) Glowing spinner appears while retrieving data and generating results page (b) A new page with the book info is generated
+(c) Glowing spinner disappears
+(d) View port auto scrolls to the newly generated page

 ### Issues and Bugs